C# Vs C++: Difference Between C# and C++

 C++ compiles machine code (binaries) to execute fast and provide close interaction with the hardware.
 This makes it a perfect candidate for performance-critical applications.
 As opposed to that, C# is compiled into an intermediate language (bytecode) and then runs on the .NET Common Language Runtime (CLR), which adds a layer of abstraction and provides portability, safety, and runtime optimization, but at the cost of raw performance.

-Neither C# nor C++ is inherently “superior”, that is really dependent on the needs of the project.
+Neither C# nor C++ is inherently “superior”; that depends on the needs of the project.
 C++ is unrivaled when it comes to performance in situations where there are typically performance-critical environments and limited resources, such as game engines and/or operating systems.
 C# is ideal for fast application development, Windows applications, and enterprise development, whereas C++ offers more low-level control and greater complexity.
 On the other hand, C# provides simplicity, safety, and a robust ecosystem of modern development.

 The typical way for C# development is with Microsoft Visual Studio, which provides extensive debugging features, GUI design, and well-integrated .NET libraries.
 C++ can also be developed using Visual Studio, but additional choices include CLion, Code::Blocks, Eclipse, and others.
 C++ projects will often need extra setup for cross-platform development, whereas C# development is integrated smoothly into the .NET environment.